 The Plot, Characters, and Writing

 Let me first say that I found The Hunger Games to be a very compelling book.
-I sped through it in less that twenty-four hours and was thoroughly captivated by it.
-The suspense is tantalizingly drawn out and the cliff-hanger ending left it impossible for me to even consider not reading the second book in the trilogy.
+I sped through it in less that twenty-four hours and found it thoroughly captivating.
+The suspense is tantalizingly drawn out and the cliff-hanger ending makes it impossible for me to even consider not reading the second book in the trilogy.
 I was also relieved to find that all comparisons to Twilight are superficial at best.
 Katniss is a stronger and much more dynamic character than Bella, and Peeta is way more relatable than Edward, not to mention refreshingly human.

 The Hunger Games and the Culture

 There are numerous historical and mythological parallels to the Hunger Games, the most obvious of which is the Roman Colosseum, where gladiators fought to the death for the entertainment of the populace and martyrs were torn apart by wild beasts as crowds jeered.
-Granted, children were not forced to participate in these blood sports (at least that we know of), but the fact that an entire city population could enjoy watching men of any age tear each other apart speaks to the frightening reality that all of humanity (including you and me) is perfectly capable of taking pleasure from the worst kinds of evil.
+Granted, children were not forced to participate in these blood sports (at least that we know of), but the fact that an entire city population could enjoy watching men and women of any age tear each other apart speaks to the frightening reality that all of humanity (myself included) is perfectly capable of taking pleasure from the worst kinds of evil.

 This fact still applies today as much as it did two thousand years ago.
 Some of the reality television shows Americans watch today prove that we still find purposeless violence entertaining, even if it’s not taken to the extreme it has been in the past.
 Video games like Rage, where players not only witness violence, but psychologically and visually participate in it, are an even more extreme example of our culture’s disturbing fascination with bloodlust.